Getting Started with Adapnex

 CI/CD: Set up a GitHub Action to run your simulation tests automatically on every commit.

-Welcome to the new era of Industrial Software Development (IDX).
+Welcome to the new era of Industrial Software Engineering.